ojroques/staticdep/README.md

 python3 staticdep.py libfoo.a -s
 ```

-#### Parsing
+### Parsing

-By default, this tool prints object files listed in the static library that do not depend on any others.
-If analysis result is stored in `libfoo.json`:
+By default, `parsejson.py` prints object files listed in the static library that do not depend on any others.
+If analysis result is stored as `libfoo.json`:
 ```sh
 python3 parsejson.py libfoo.json
 ```